mattemoore/azure-swa-learning/README.md

 ## Migrations

+## Settings
+1. Values in `local.settings.json` must be manually entered into Azure Static Web App configuration

 ## TODO

-1. Modify HelloWorld function to call into database
 1. Setup env vars of live db creds sent into prod/staging Funcions + deal with
 1. setup migrations to run locally and when deployed
 1. Validate data in live database is being rendered (start live db)